peranakanfrancis/MyBetterWeb/_posts/2018-10-03-paid-search-marketing.markdown

 author: "Peranakan Francis"
 avatar: "img/authors/author.jpg"
 image: "img/paid-ads/jumbotron.jpg"
-date: "2018-06-01 12:12:12"
+date: "2018-10-03 12:12:12"
 ---

 "We were looking for a firm which could handle our full online marketing campaign.
 They managed PPC, SEO and SMO for us.
 Since then our online booking has increased considerably.
 We recommend MyBetterWeb for online marketing" -<a href="http://nyornyar.com.my/" target="_blank"><i> nyornyar.com.my</i></a>

-- Keyword Research for a Solid Foundation
+- Keyword research for a solid foundation
-- Competitor Campaign Analysis
+- Competitor campaign analysis
-- Campaign Creation and Ad Copy Creation
+- Campaign creation and Ads copy creation
-- Landing Page Design and Development
+- Landing page design and development
-- Detailed Reporting and Monthly Meeting
+- Detailed reporting and monthly meeting

 <div style="text-align: right">
 <h2>Price: from $500</h2></div>